 an up to date knowledge of UK and EU air quality legislation and regulation.

 The IAQM offers accredited short courses and seminars which are suitable for air quality professionals.

 There are three grades of membership of the IAQM: Associate, Member and Fellow.
 To become a Member you should have a degree or equivalent and have at least four years full time experience working in air quality.
-You need to apply to the Institution of Environmental Sciences (IES) at the same time as you apply to the IAQM.
-The IAQM website has more details.

 The IAQM offers support for Continuing Professional Development (CPD) to help members develop their careers.